toinfinityai/infinity-tools/README.md

 # Installation

-You can use either a Python virtual environment or Conda to install this package.
+You can use Conda to install this package.

-If you are using an ARM-based Mac (e.g. M1), please use conda, as noted in the instructions below.
+Ensure you are using conda with the [conda-forge](https://conda-forge.org/) channel.
+You can check that this is the case with `conda config --show channels`.
+We recommend using `miniforge` for your conda installation (instructions [here](https://github.com/conda-forge/miniforge)), which sets `conda-forge` as the default channel.

 ## OS X (Intel) or Linux
-- Create a virtualenv or fresh Conda environment
+- Create a fresh Conda environment
-    - Using Conda:
     - `conda create --name infinity python=3.9`
     - `conda activate infinity`
-    - Using virtualenv
-        - Make sure you have python 3.8, 3.9, or 3.10
-        - Create new environment
-            - `python -m venv env`
-        - Activate your virtual environment
-            - `source env/bin/activate`
 - Make sure you have the latest pip
     - `python -m pip install --upgrade pip`
 - Clone the repo